Terenure College RFC: History

 Terenure College RFC was founded on 5 November 1940.
 With a great love for the game and concerned that past pupils were not playing rugby union after leaving school, Rev. Fr Jackie Corbett, O.Carm., chaired a meeting of rugby playing past pupils of Terenure College in the Hotel Lenehan, Harcourt Street, Dublin.

 Terenure played their first match shortly afterwards against the Terenure College SCT at the time.
 The club won 8 points to 3.
 It took until 8 January 1959 for Terenure to be promoted to a Senior club after fourteen applications to the Leinster Branch, that after winning five Junior 1 titles and many other trophies.
 Two years later Mick Hipwell was selected to play for Ireland, Terenure's first Irish international.
 Mick played against England at Twickenham.

 The years 1965-7 were successful seasons for Terenure under the captaincy of Eddie Coleman (later to be IRFU president) and Eddie Thornton respectively, as they won the Leinster Senior league twice in a row.
 Terenure College RFC has had a number of players represent Ireland.
 These include Mick Hipwell, Brendan Sherry, Paul Haycock, Ciaran Clarke, Niall Hogan, David Corkery, Girvan Dempsey, and Eric Miller.
 Terenure has also supplied personnel to the Irish team at other levels including a number of "baggage masters".

 Present day

-Leinster have benefited from Terenure's 'rugby factory' with former players such as Girvan Dempsey, David Blaney, Niall Hogan, Mark Egan, James Blaney, David McAllister and Brian Blaney playing for the province.
+Leinster have benefited from the Terenure College 'rugby factory' with former players such as Girvan Dempsey, David Blaney, Niall Hogan, Mark Egan, James Blaney, David McAllister and Brian Blaney playing for the province.

-Terenure field the most adult teams in the province of Leinster, with six adult teams fielded each week.
+Terenure College field the most adult teams in the province of Leinster, with six adult teams fielded each week.
 In addition, more than 600 boys and girls play mini-rugby every Sunday morning.
 They were recognised as the "best senior club in Ireland" at the Energia All-Ireland League Awards 2023.